 - Students must be pursuing a career in the laboratory animal sciences.
 Awards are based on merit, achievement and financial need.
 Scholarships of $800 are awarded; the number of scholarships available per academic year varies.

-- For more information, contact the department chair or the financial aid office.
+- For more information, contact the department chair or the Office of Financial Aid.

 - Norristown Garden Club Scholarship